giogina/ReSMax/README.md

 # Program workflow

-Follow these instructions to run **DOSmax** and interpret its outputs.
+Follow these instructions to run **ReSMax** and interpret its outputs.
 In the following, the workflow is demonstrated on the input file [he_1Po_InfMass.dal](example/he_1Po_InfMass.dal), which can be found in the example/ directory of this repository.

 All output files are written to a directory of the same name as the input file, in our case `he_1Po_InfMass/`.
-Therefore, it is recommended to first move the input file to a convenient location before running **DOSmax**.
+Therefore, it is recommended to first move the input file to a convenient location before running **ReSMax**.

 ## Stabilization Diagram and Threshold Inputs